Former students revisit soon to be demolished Ludlow elementary school

 LUDLOW, Mass.
-(WWLP) – It was a sentimental Saturday at a former Ludlow elementary school, which is soon to be demolished.
+(WWLP) – It was a sentimental Saturday at Ludlow’s former Veterans Park Elementary School, which is soon to be demolished.

 Since the Ludlow school system no longer has a need for these supplies and furniture at the new Harris Brook Elementary School, parents were invited to take what they need large or small.